greenguy33/climate_econometrics_toolkit/README.md

 Developer contact: Hayden Freedman (hfreedma@uci.edu)

-There is an installation and quick start guide in this README.
-For more detailed instructions, you can reference the full [User Guide](USER_GUIDE.md).
+This README provides a brief overview of the toolkit and instructions for installation.
+There are also quickstart guides for the GUI and API available in this repository.

 # Is this the right tool for you?